Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 \subsubsection{Feed Forward Neural Network Architecture}

 Matched filtering allows a readout time trace to be reduced to a single value.
 Typically, this value is utilized to discriminate between two states through thresholding.
 Here, however, we use the filtered values as inputs to a Feed Forward Neural Network (FNN).
 In general, for the readout of a frequency-multiplexed group of $N$ qubits, $N$ MF outputs form the inputs to a neural network with $N$ neurons in the input layer, as shown in Figure~\ref{fig:design}(c).
-Since the size of a group of multiplexed qubits is relatively small (5 to 10 qubits), this drastically reduces the size of the neural network and simplifies the design as shown in Figure~\ref{fig:mf-nn}.
+Since the size of a group of multiplexed qubits is relatively small (5 to 10 qubits), this drastically reduces the size of the neural network and simplifies the design.

 \subheading{FNN Training} The FNN can be trained only {\em after} the MFs for all the qubits in the -frequency-multiplexed group of qubits have been trained.
 The training of the FNN can then be performed utilizing the same training set as the one used to train the MF.
 The FNN is trained with a cross-entropy loss with two hidden layers.
-The overall FNN architecture used is $N\rightarrow2N\rightarrow4N\rightarrow2^N$, where $N$ denotes the number of qubits in the frequency-multiplexed group of qubits.
+The overall FNN architecture used is $N\rightarrow2N\rightarrow4N\rightarrow2^N$, where $N$ denotes group size in the frequency-multiplexed group of qubits.

 \subheading{FNN Inference} The trained FNN can be used to obtain discriminated values for all $N$ qubits in the group.
 The benefits of using a smaller FNN in hardware are shown in Figure~\ref{fig:design}(d), where the LUT usage on an FPGA for the {\sc mf-nn} design drops to below 8\% for a single FNN catering to five qubits.